hannelejanhonen/Personal-website/README.md

 # Personal-website
-This is still in early development and for learning web development.
+This is my personal website for learning web development.

-Built with HTML, CSS3, JavaScript and Bootstrap.
+Built with HTML, CSS3, JavaScript and Bootstrap4.